No products in the cart.

 Manning & Kass, Ellrod, Ramirez, Trester LLP

 Daniel B. Herbert is a partner in the law firm of Manning & Kass, Ellrod, Ramirez, Trester LLP, where he has been head of the firm’s trust and estate litigation group since 2005.
 Previously he was a partner with McKay, Meyer and Herbert, APC, where he was in charge of that firm’s trust and estate litigation for eight years.
-He has successfully litigated many contested trust and estate matters, including at trial and on appeal, including winning a 5.4 million dollar judgment at trial and a 1.1 million dollar appeal in the same day.
+He has successfully litigated many contested trust and estate matters, including at trial and on appeal, including winning a .4 million judgment at trial and a .1 million appeal in the same day.
 He is certified by the California Board of Legal Specialization as a specialist in estate planning, trust, and probate law.

-For Pincus Professional Education, he presented specialist-certification courses in 2013 and 2015, a trust and estate boot-camp in 2014, a probate practical course in 2016, and an advanced estate planning seminar (Complicated Estate Planning – Strategic Options) in 2016.
 He authored Trustees Face Big Liability published in the Insurance Journal on December 20, 2010, and Last Beneficiary Standing: Identifying Proper Parties in Fiduciary Litigation published in the ABA e/Report in June 2009.

 Mr. Herbert is admitted to practice law in the state and federal courts of California (1990), Illinois (1994), and New York (2002), and before the Seventh and Ninth Circuit Courts of Appeal.
 He graduated cum laude from Whittier Law School in 1990 with many honors and distinctions (Law Review, Dean’s List, Honor Roll, Dean’s Merit Scholarship, and several American Jurisprudence Awards).
-He is a member of the trust and estate sections of the American Bar Association, California State Bar Association, Illinois State Bar Association, New York State Bar Association, Los Angeles County Bar Association, and Pasadena Bar Association.
+He is a member of the trust and estate sections of the American Bar Association, California Lawyer’s Association, Illinois State Bar Association, New York State Bar Association, Los Angeles County Bar Association, and Pasadena Bar Association.

 Edgar Saenz, Esq.